-This is counseling work interviewing, referring and aiding inmates in need of social services in the Prisons.
-An employee in this class interviews and screens inmates for possible drug or alcohol abuse problems and recommends and develops treatment plans.
-Work includes scheduling and conducting individual and group counseling session.
-Establishing and maintaining positive relationships with inmates, eliciting detailed personal history information and recommending appropriate courses of action are important aspects of the work.
-Work is performed under the supervision of a social work superior and involves conditions which can only be partially controlled.
+This is counseling work in the Philadelphia Prisons System interviewing, referring and aiding inmates or providing re-entry services for formerly incarcerated individuals in need of social services.
+Employees in the Inmate Services Assignment are responsible for interviewing and screening inmates for possible drug or alcohol abuse problems and recommending and developing treatment plans.
+Employees in the Re-Entry Services Assignment are responsible for assessing the needs of formerly incarcerated individuals to provide educational and vocational resources to assist in successful reintegration into society.
+Work includes scheduling and conducting individual and/or group counseling sessions and identifying short/long-term goals and objectives.
+Establishing and maintaining positive relationships with clients, eliciting detailed personal history information and recommending appropriate courses of action are important aspects of the work.
+Work is performed under the supervision of a technical superior and involves conditions which can only be partially controlled.

-- Position must perform counseling work in social service and addiction rehabilitation for the Prisons.
+1. Positions must perform counseling work in social service and/or addiction rehabilitation in the Philadelphia Prisons System.

-- Position must conduct individual and group counseling sessions and refer and aid inmates in job placement and legal and court-related issues.
+2. Positions must conduct individual and/or group counseling sessions and refer and aid inmates or formerly incarcerated individuals in job placement and/or legal and court-related issues.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Performs the duties shown below in the General specialty with members of the English language-speaking and designated non-English language-speaking inmate population and formerly incarcerated individuals.

 Interviews inmates or formerly incarcerated individuals, and screens clients and referrals, to gather background information on family, social, education and medical life histories; assesses social services needs and makes recommendations for referrals as necessary.